---

 Pre-pitch evaluation is essential because investors often prioritize clarity and precision when evaluating a startup’s potential.

-A comprehensive business plan outlines your mission, target market, competitive landscape, and operational strategy.
-This document demonstrates your vision and provides a clear path to scalability.
+A complete business plan states your mission, target market, competitors, and operating strategy.
+It shows your vision and a clear path to scalability that diligence teams can test.

 Financial projections must include: